swiftly-solution/documentation/docgen/output/events/gameevents/onteamplaybroadcastaudio.md

 ---

 # OnTeamplayBroadcastAudio
-This event is triggered when emits a sound to everyone on a team
+This event is triggered when teamplay_broadcast_audio is triggered.
 ::: tabs
 @tab Lua
 ```lua